-Indicator (c) The facility has large mailboxes on the outside of the housing units where inmates can submit confidential letters to the grievance officer, PREA Coordinator, or the Warden.
+Indicator (c) The facility has large mailboxes outside of the dining room where inmates can submit confidential letters to the grievance officer, PREA Compliance Manager, the Warden, or any other leadership staff.
 Grievances can be filed in a sealed envelope given to staff if the inmate is restricted to housing.
 Inmates can direct the mail to the appropriate administrator who will forward it to investigators and the grievance officer.
-Inmates interviewed report mail or grievances to be the second most common way they would use to report a concern after the PREA Hotline #55.
+Inmates interviewed reported mail or grievances as the options they would use to report a concern after the PREA Hotline #55 or speak with a staff they were comfortable reporting to.

 Indicator (d) Policy OP 866.1 Inmate Grievance Sets forth the requirements for response and appeal consistent with the standard.
 The Grievance response times are spelled out in the policy.
 The Policy also has specific language regarding Sexual misconduct allegations received through the grievance process.
-Staff report though the inmate may grieve a concern at a routine grievance the facility will treat the concern on a more expedited process through a formal investigation that would commence immediately.
+Staff report that though the inmate may grieve a concern at a routine grievance, the facility will treat the concern on a more expedited process through a formal investigation that would commence immediately.